triton-inference-server/model_analyzer/docs/config_search.md

 - Can only be run in `quick` search mode
 - Only supports up to 4 sub-models
+- Does not support `cpu_only` option for submodels

 Ensemble models can be optimized using the Quick Search mode's hill climbing algorithm to search the ensemble sub-model's configuration spaces in parallel, looking for the maximal objective value within the specified constraints.
 Model Analyzer has observed positive outcomes towards finding the maximum objective value; with runtimes under one hour (compared to the days it would take a brute force run to complete) for ensembles with up to four submodels.